 “CG is not a professional standard like a doctor’s code of ethics,” Brad writes in aha #9.
 “Rather, it is specific to corporate structure.”
 Continue reading

-This post is on an “aha” from one of our recently published THiNKaha books, #DEMAND GENERATION tweet Book01: 140 Insights on Powering Your Sales Pipeline by Gaurav Kumar.
+This post is on an “aha” from one of our recently published THiNKaha books, ask #DEMAND GENERATION tweet Book01: 140 Insights on Powering Your Sales Pipeline by Gaurav Kumar.
 Allow us to elaborate on aha #12: Don’t ask a hunter to farm and don’t ask a farmer to hunt.

 Sales executives will no doubt be familiar with the idea of hunters and farmers in the sales arena.
 It’s a distinction that has governed business practices since the late 20th century.

 The idea is that sales people are divided into one of two categories.
-While hunters are tasked with generating sales from new clients, farmers are responsible for growing sales from already existing ones.
+While hunters are tasked with generating sales from new clients, discount farmers are responsible for growing sales from already existing ones.

 By Patrick Reilly and Tony Deblauwe

 Organizations continue to face challenges with internal communications.
 One of the most potentially challenging is the one between manager and employee.
-Different perspectives can emerge due to hierarchy, accountability, and unclear expectations.
+Different perspectives can emerge due to hierarchy, cystitis accountability, disease and unclear expectations.
 Sometimes the key to finding common ground between you and your manager is to change your perspective, or, put another way, to step in your boss’s shoes.

 Imagine for a moment what being in your boss’s shoes would feel like: